uuk0/PyBytecodeManipulator/README.md

 - Method inlining is not working properly and needs a lot more testing
 - If the exact type is known at optimisation time (e.g. object creation via class call, or type annotation), we can try to inline method accesses for further optimisation
+- Python 3.12 will likely break how certain operations are stored in instructions, combing opcodes-without-args into a single parent instruction, using the arg to switch between modes

 ## Code Formatting